What Do Travel Agents Do? (And How Do They Do It?)

 2. Enter booking into a Your accounting software (DO NOT PaSS GO)

-If you belong to a host agency or travel agency, you can ask them what their tracking methods are and if they have a tool available to you (I'm betting on yes).
+If you belong to a host agency or travel agency, you can ask them what their tracking methods are and what you need to do to make sure you get paid.
 If you're flying solo, you can pick your own or use Excel.

 What info you need to track your commission will depend on what program you use.
 But you can count on needing most of the info below: